Tutorial

 The goal of this intro tutorial is to give you a sense of the main features and syntax of tinyplot, a lightweight extension of the base R graphics system.
 We don’t try to cover everything, but you should come away with a good understanding of how the package works and how it can integrate with your own projects.

-Start by loading the package.
-For the examples in this tutorial, we’ll be using a slightly modified version of the airquality dataset that comes bundled with base R. So let’s go ahead and create that now too.
+We start this tutorial by loading the package and a slightly modified version of the airquality dataset that comes bundled with base R.

 library(tinyplot)